Alberta School Foundation Fund

 Levy on all sand and gravel businesses operating in a municipality to raise revenue to pay for infrastructure in the municipality.

 The date on which the physical condition of the property is fixed for property assessment purposes.
-The condition date in Alberta is October 31 for linear property and December 31 for all other property.
+The condition date in Alberta is October 31 for designated industrial property and December 31 for all other property.

 One of three approaches used to value property for assessment purposes.
 The cost approach is based on the theory that a purchaser would not pay any more to purchase a property than it would cost to buy the land and then rebuild the same buildings or improvements.